top of page

 How do we Learn Self-Regulation?

-Think back to how we soothe infants - with our tone of voice, picking them up in our arms, rocking or swaying.
+Think back to how we soothe infants: with our tone of voice, picking them up in our arms, rocking or swaying.
 We borrowing another's regulation and energy until we develop our own.
 Co-regulation happens when a calm, supportive person helps someone regulate their emotions and nervous system.
-And while this is imperative for ADHD children, it is also particularly important for adults in relationships and workplaces.
+If you are a parent, here are some ways to model regulation and allow your child to borrow your energy.

 Ways to foster co-regulation: